CruxConnect/crux-docs/_product_supplier/create_item.md

 #### SKU Object:

-sku_id
+uuid
-: (string) The SKU Identifier for the SKU as provided by the Supplier
+: (string) The Universal Unique Identifier for the SKU

 restrictions
 : (string) The Restrictions imposed on the SKU